 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

 PuTTY is an open-source SSH and Telnet client for Windows.
 It allows you to securely connect to remote servers from a local Windows computer.

-If you don’t have PuTTY installed, visit the Download PuTTY site and choose the Windows installer from the Package files list.
+If you don't have PuTTY installed, visit the PuTTY website and choose the Windows installer from the Package files list.
 Once PuTTY is installed, start the program.

-On the PuTTY Configuration screen that opens, fill in the field labeled Host Name (or IP Address) with your Droplet’s IP address, which you can find on your dashboard.
+On the PuTTY Configuration screen, fill in the field labeled Host Name (or IP Address) with your Droplet's IP address, which you can find in the control panel.
 Confirm that the Port is set to

 22 and that the Connection type